-Land Drainage An increase in sea level of up to 0.28 m may impact on Lake
+Land Drainage An increase in sea level of up to 0.28 m may impact on Lake Ellesmere/Te

-Ellesmere/Te Waihora levels and parts of the land drainage network.
+Waihora levels and parts of the land drainage network.

-A projected 6-8% increase in flood flows may impact on Arthurs Pass flood damage to intakes.
+A projected 6-8% increase in flood flows may impact on Arthurs Pass Bealey damage to intakes.
 Conversely higher alpine flows would improve reliability of supply.

-Bealey River flood protection systems.
+River flood protection systems.

-Water Races An increase in alpine flood flows could result in a small increase in small impact on reliability.
+Water Races An increase in alpine flood flows could result in a small increase in flood impact on reliability.

-A potential minor reduction in flows in the Kowai River might have a
+A potential minor reduction in flows in the Kowai River might have a small